Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 A growing number of campers are enjoying the experience of camping within a metropolitan area.
 The campground has 69 camping units modern showers, rest rooms and a trailer dump station.
 Advance campsite reservations can be booked through the park reservation system.
 Half of the campsites are still available for self-registration on a first-come, first-serve basis.

 George Wyth has 5.5 miles of paved multi-purpose trails, which are great for biking, in-line skating and walking.
-These trails are linked to a 80 mile trail network within the cities of Waterloo and Cedar Falls.
-George Wyth also has 6 miles of grass hiking trails.
-In winter, sports such as cross-country skiing, and snowmobiling are also popular.
+These trails are linked to a 100+ mile trail network within the cities of Waterloo and Cedar Falls.
+George Wyth also has 10 miles of grass hiking trails.
+In winter, sports such as cross-country skiing, snowshoeing, ice fishing, and snowmobiling are also popular.

 The Lake-to-Lake State Park Bike Route is a 50 mile route connecting Pine Lake and George Wyth Memorial State Parks.
 This route primarily utilizes county highways, and established bike routes and paths once inside Cedar Falls/Waterloo.

-The Cedar Trails Partnership includes over 100 miles of paved, multi-use recreation trails in the Waterloo-Cedar Falls metropolitan area.
+The Cedar Trails Partnership is a non-profit organization that helps promote the 100+ miles of the Cedar Valley Trail system as well as water trails and soft trails.
 The trail system provides links for parks, playing fields, lakes, business, shopping districts, schools and neighborhoods in the metro area.

 Carry your own gear and "rough it" in the campgrounds or take comfort in a local bed and breakfast or motel along the route.
 Some bed and breakfasts and park concessionaires offer a shuttle service of gear or luggage for a nominal fee.
 Reservations for this service must be made in advance.
 Detailed route brochures available through the DNR.